TopelJL/GNC-Research/README.md

 #### Books Read

-- Control System Design by Bernard Friedland
+- Control System Design by Bernard Friedland (Current)
+- Tactical and Strategic Missile Guidance by Paul Zarchan(Planned)
+- Modern Navigation, Guidance, and Control Processing  by Ching-Fang Lin (Planned)
+- Automatic Control of Aircraft and Missiles by John H. Blakelock (Planned)
+- Advances in Missile Guidance Theory by Joseph Z. Ben-Asher and Isaac Yaesh (Planned)

 #### Work and Experience